History of cricket to 1725: Patrons

-On an unknown date in 1702, the 1st Duke of Richmond's XI defeated an Arundel XI at an unspecified venue in Sussex.
-The source for this game is a receipt sent by one Saul Bradley to the Duke on Monday, 14 December 1702.
+On an unknown date in 1702, the 1st Duke of Richmond's XI (Note: It is normal to have eleven players in a cricket team, and many ad hoc units were termed an "XI" after the name of the patron.
+The 1st Duke of Richmond's XI is the earliest team known to have been named in this way.
+See also List of occasional English cricket XIs.) played against an Arundel team at an unspecified venue in Sussex.
+The source for this game is a receipt sent by one Saul Bradley to the Duke on Monday, 14 December 1702 Old Style (25 December 1702 New Style).
 The receipt was for one shilling and six pence paid by the Duke "for brandy when your Grace plaid at Cricket with Arundel men".
-It is thought the brandy was bought to celebrate a victory.
-The venue was probably either Goodwood, where Richmond had his estate, or Arundel, possibly on Bury Hill which was used for cricket in later years.
-Arundel was a prominent centre of cricket in the 18th century.
+The venue was probably either Goodwood, where Richmond had his estate, or Arundel, possibly on Bury Hill, which was used for cricket in later years.
+Arundel was the first cricket club to be founded in Sussex, and remained one of the "stronger towns" through the 18th century.

-After the 1st Duke of Richmond died in 1723, his son Charles Lennox, 2nd Duke of Richmond, quickly succeeded him as cricket's main benefactor and became a famous patron of Sussex cricket for the next thirty years.
-The 2nd Duke enjoyed a friendly rivalry with his friend Sir William Gage, another Sussex patron.
-Their teams played each other many times and their earliest known contest was on Tuesday, 20 July 1725, five days after Sir William's team was beaten by unknown opponents.
-Richmond wrote to Gage in early July 1725 and issued a challenge for a match to be played at Goodwood.
-Gage replied to him by letter on 16 July and confirmed that his team would play the Duke's on Tuesday, 20 July.
-Gage then stated that he is "in great affliction from being shamefully beaten yesterday (Thursday, 15 July 1725) the first match I played ys (sic) year".
-He went on to wish the Duke success in everything except his cricket match.
-The game on 20 July was actually played at Bury Hill, Arundel and Richmond's team won by "above forty (runs)".
-The report in the Daily Journal newspaper on Wednesday, 21 July, confirms Bury Hill (then called Berry Hill), near Arundel, as the venue.
+After the 1st Duke of Richmond died in 1723, his son Charles Lennox, 2nd Duke of Richmond, quickly succeeded him as cricket's main benefactor, becoming a famous patron of Sussex cricket for the next thirty years.
+The 2nd Duke enjoyed a friendly rivalry with Sir William Gage, another Sussex patron.
+Their teams played each other many times, and their earliest known contest was in July 1725, five days after Sir William's team was beaten by unknown opponents.

+Richmond had written to Gage in early July 1725 to issue a challenge for a match to be played at Goodwood.
+Gage replied by letter to confirm that his team would play the Duke's later in the month, and stated that he was "in great affliction from being shamefully beaten yesterday the first match I played ys (sic) year", going on to wish the Duke success in everything except his cricket match.
+Their game was actually played at Bury Hill, and Richmond's team won by "above forty (runs)".
+A report in the Daily Journal newspaper confirms Bury Hill (then called Berry Hill) as the venue.
 The match, played before "a vast Concourse of People", was hosted by Thomas Howard, 8th Duke of Norfolk who gave a ball at Arundel Castle in the evening.

 The main rival to Richmond and Gage was Edwin Stead of Maidstone, who was the first of the noted Kent patrons.
-The Sussex teams of Richmond and Gage enjoyed an inter-county rivalry with Stead's Kent that could have originated the concept of the County Championship.
+The Sussex of Richmond and Gage enjoyed what seems to have been cricket's first inter-county rivalry with Stead's Kent, although it amounted to little more than "bragging rights" as the patrons were primarily concerned with winning their wagers.